Course Outline

 Example of the Sales Tax Calculation

 As an example, assume that all of the items in a vending machine are subject to a sales tax of 7%.
-In the most recent month the vending machine receipts were $481.50.
-Hence, $481.50 includes the amounts received for the sales of products and the sales tax on these products.
-The use of algebra allows us to calculate how much of the $481.50 is the true sales amount and how much is the sales tax on those products:
+During the most recent month, the vending machine receipts were $481.50.
+Therefore, $481.50 includes 1) the company’s revenue from the sale of its products, and 2) the sales tax pertaining to the sales revenue.
+Algebra is used to separate the $481.50 of receipts into the sales revenue and the sales tax on the sales revenue.

 Additional Example of the Sales Tax Calculation